User Guide

 Notifications

-The platform sends notifications to users whenever their submitted posts are challenged by others.
-To illustrate how the notification system works, consider the following example.
-Suppose user A submits an argument, and later, user B submits a counterargument to challenge it.
-In this case, the platform sends a notification to user A informing them of the challenge.
+The platform sends notifications to users whenever their submitted posts are challenged.
+The following example illustrates how the notification system works.
+Suppose user A submits an argument, and later, user B submits a counter challenging it.
+In this case, the platform sends a notification to user A informing them of the counter.

-Now, assume user A edits their argument to strengthen it against the counterargument.
-The platform will then notify user B about these edits.
+If User A then decides to revise their argument to strengthen it against the challenge, the platform will then notify user B about these edits.

-User B may in turn revise their counterargument in response.
-If that happens, the platform notifies user A of the changes made by user B. This back-and-forth process can continue over time, leading to well-refined and insightful arguments and counterarguments.
+User B may, in turn, update their counter in response.
+If that happens, the platform notifies user A of the changes made by user B. This back-and-forth process can continue repeatedly, leading to well-refined and polished arguments and counters that provide great value to the page's audience.

-Whenever an argument or counterargument is edited, the notification includes a link to a page where the text changes are clearly highlighted using colors and strikethroughs.
-This allows the other party to quickly see what has changed.
+Whenever an argument or counter is edited, the notification message includes a link to a page where all the text changes are clearly highlighted using colors and strike-throughs.
+This allows the other user to quickly see what has changed.
+(See the figure below.)

 Post-surveys